Policy on Sexual Violence, Domestic Violence, Dating Violence, and Stalking

-2. For more information about available resources, go to http://www.wcc.vccs.edu/community-resources .
+2. For some information about available resources, go to: https://www.wcc.vccs.edu/community-resources

 1. The College conducts a program to educate students and employees about this Policy and its procedures.
 The education and awareness program is designed to promote awareness of sexual violence, domestic violence, dating violence, and stalking.

 2. The program, at a minimum, shall include: